Byron/dua-cli/README.md

 ### Limitations

 * Interactive mode only looks good in dark terminals (see [this issue](https://github.com/Byron/dua-cli/issues/13))
-* _Symlinks_ are followed and we obtain the logical size of the file they point to.
-Ideally, we only count their actual size.
 * _easy fix_: file names in main window are not truncated if too large.
 They are cut off on the right.
 * There are plenty of examples in `tests/fixtures` which don't render correctly in interactive mode.
   This can be due to graphemes not interpreted correctly.
 With Chinese characters for instance,